 - The data steward or custodian must have a test plan to confirm the quality of the data change, which will be done in test mode and approved prior to a production run.

-- Banner data changes and corrections must first be reviewed with SunGardHE and SunGardHE directions for data change or correction must be submitted with the change request ticket, approved by the data steward.
+- Banner data changes and corrections must first be reviewed with Ellucian and Ellucian directions for data change or correction must be submitted with the change request ticket, approved by the data steward.
 Similar procedures are required for other products and applications.

 The following informational documents on privacy may be useful guidelines.

 The following information is intended to provide university employees with information and tools to properly assess, mitigate and manage risk related to information technology resources.
 In particular, employees should be aware of responsibilities assigned as systems administrators in Policy #880 Systems Administration Responsibilities.

 The following events are considered to be emergencies and should be reported immediately: